Why do we love coworking idea?

 Well-designed coworking spaces produce an environment that can be stimulating and relaxing at the same time, by including a library, a bar or a dining area.
 They can even go as far as incorporating a game room, a gym or even children play areas.
 These sites have a huge local community appeal and have been known to regenerate the entire neighbourhoods.

 Designed with an idea of promoting communication, the social aspect for these workplaces is as important as the business services that they offer.

 This means that the borderline between work and social interaction in these premises has become very thin, and such a contrasting use of space has given way to some of the most imaginative and hip working environments.

-It is quite possible that the emergence of coworking sites has contributed to reforming the approach to a modern office design in general.
+It is quite possible that the emergence of coworking sites has contributed to reforming the approach to modern office design in general.

 Introducing Elements of Coworking into your Interior Scheme